Iambian/dotd-magicalc/readme.md

 Or just let the script pick for you.

 ---
+Example 6: Someone gave you a link to a private Deadly Erebus and they want you to help out with magic.
+Thing is, they want to keep it under wraps so they can work it for leaderboard (Destroyers) hits.
+This raid has 10 magic slots and the tags `Deadly, Dragon`, and you can safely assume that the guys hitting this raid are totally tricked out.

+`python dotdmagi.py 10 avgmode=max profile=whale deadly dragon`

+---

 Modifying What The Script Assumes You Own
 -----------------------------------------
-Open up `dotdmagi.py' and scroll down to the line that starts with
+Open up `dotdmagi.py` and scroll down to the line that starts with

-`OWNED = {'
+`OWNED = {`

 Below it are the entries full of stuff which the script uses to calculate procs with based on what you own.